Root Cause Analysis

 RCA is a four-step process:

-- Data collection.
 The first step in the analysis is to gather data.
 Without complete information and an understanding of the event, the causal factors and root causes associated with the event cannot be identified.

-- Causal factor charting.
 Causal factors are those contributors (human errors and component failures) that, if eliminated, would have either prevented the occurrence or reduced its severity.
 Causal factor charting provides a structure to organize and analyze the information gathered during the investigation and identify gaps and deficiencies in knowledge.
 The causal factor chart is simply a sequence diagram with logic tests that describes the events leading up to an occurrence, plus the conditions surrounding the events.

-- Root cause identification.
 After all the causal factors have been identified, root cause identification starts.
 This step involves the use of a decision diagram called the Root Cause Map to identify the underlying reason or reasons for each causal factor.

 The identification of root causes helps in determining the reasons the event occurred so the problems surrounding the occurrence can be addressed.

-Figure 1 - Root Cause Map1
+Figure 1.
+Root Cause Map

-- Step four—Recommendation generation and implementation.
 Following identification of the root causes for a particular causal factor, achievable recommendations for preventing its recurrence are generated.
 Understanding why an event occurred is the key to developing effective recommendations.